pretix/pretix-docs/docs/guides/widget.md

 - **items** (array): A collection of items to be put in the cart, of the form `[{"item": "item_3", "count": 1}, {"item": "variation_5_6", "count": 4}]`
 - **widget_data** (object): Additional data to be passed to the shop, see below.
 - **skip_ssl_check** (boolean): Whether to ignore the check for HTTPS.
+  Do not skip this check on the active website.
-  Only use this during development.
+  Only skip it during development.

 #### Loading the widget dynamically

 You may need to control when and how the widget loads, for example because you want to modify user data (see below) dynamically via JavaScript.
-You can register a listener that will be run before creating the widget:
+You can register a listener that will run before creating the widget:

 ```
 <script type="text/javascript">
 window.pretixWidgetCallback = function () {
-    // Will be run before we create the widget.
+    // Will run before we create the widget.
 }
 </script>
 ```